Kahn/freetel/dilimesh/README.txt

    to /var/www/dilimesh is hard coded in the CGI scripts so it's best not to change that.

 2/ netcat (nc) and fping installed on the server.
+Note that on Ubuntu we found that netcat 1.10.38 was required, netcat-openbsd would not work.

 3/ A Batman mesh network with the vis server on one of the nodes, this may already be running on your supernode.
 Batman on each node should